 Kyle King – Deputy Chief

 Deputy Chief King earned his Bachelor of Arts from Warner Southern College and an Associate of Arts degree in Criminal Justice from Indian River State College.
 Captain King holds certification as both a Certified Forensic Photographer and Senior Crime Scene Analyst from the International Association of Identification.
-He is a NRA Certified Instructor in Pistol, Rifle, Shotgun and Range Safety Officer and a Florida Department of Law Enforcement Certified Instructor.
+He is an NRA Certified Instructor in Pistol, Rifle, Shotgun and Range Safety Officer and a Florida Department of Law Enforcement Certified Instructor.

-Deputy Chief King has received numerous awards during his thirty-one plus years of employment with the Indian River County Sheriff’s Office including Grand Cordon Award, Law Enforcement Officer of the Quarter, Honorable Service Award, Educational Achievement Award, Exemplary Service Award, Going the Extra Mile Award, and Technical Service Award.
+Deputy Chief King has received numerous awards during his over thirty-one years of service with the Indian River County Sheriff’s Office including Grand Cordon Award, Law Enforcement Officer of the Quarter, Honorable Service Award, Educational Achievement Award, Exemplary Service Award, Going the Extra Mile Award, and Technical Service Award.
 His accolades from his service in the community have earned him the Hundred Club 2011 Officer the Year, 2016 BSA Gulfstream Council Sparc Award, 2016 HSVB Joan G. Carlson Animal Protection Award, and the MPI Educational Achievement Forensic Science Award in 2008.

 Milo Thornton – Captain – School Safety Division